simonsobs/nextline-graphql/README.md

 ## Configuration

-nextline-graphql uses [dynaconf](https://www.dynaconf.com/) for configuration management. nextline-graphql itself has configuration for CORS and logging.
-The internal plugin `ctrl` also has configurations.
+nextline-graphql uses [dynaconf](https://www.dynaconf.com/) for configuration management.
+The nextline-graphql framework itself has configuration for CORS and logging.
+The internal plugins have configurations.
 External plugins can extend the configuration.

 ### CORS